 Personal loans can be used for almost anything.
 The two most common use cases are paying down existing debt at a lower rate, also known as refinancing or credit card consolidation, and making a purchase when you don’t have the money currently available.
 Examples include wedding loans or home improvement loans.
 Many people use credit cards for these types of purchases, but fixed-rate loans will often help you save money.

-Who gets personal loans?
+Who is qualified for personal loans?

 Almost anyone.
 But different types of borrowers have different options available to them.
 Rates and loans are largely determined by a borrower’s credit history and credit score, limited history and low credit will reduce options and raise rates.